-8.1 Application stage
+8.2 Application stage

-- (1) A person may make application to the Coordinator-General for a material change of use of premises as set out in Schedule 1 of this development scheme, in the CICSDA. - (2) An application must: - (a) include an accurate description of the land, the subject of the application - (b) identify the proposed use or uses for which approval is sought - (c) include the written consent of: - (i) the person who has the benefit of the easement where the application is for a material change of use consistent with the purpose for which the easement is taken; or - (ii) the owner of the land where the application is for a material change of use for a use inconsistent with the purpose for which the easement is taken - (iii) written consent is not required to the extent the land, the subject of the application, is acquisition land; and the application relates to the purpose for which the land is to be taken or acquired - (d) include the application fee determined by the Coordinator-General - (e) be accompanied by a planning report. - (3) Subject to subsection (4) a public sector entity is exempt from making an application under subsection (1) where the proposed material change of use is in relation to community infrastructure on land identified or reserved for community infrastructure (for example: state controlled roads, railways, power line easements and land for water treatment and distribution). - (4) Notwithstanding subsection (3), a public sector entity is not exempt from making an application under subsection (1) if the material change of use is an assessable or self-assessable development under Schedule 8 of the IPA. - (5) The Coordinator-General must, within 20 business days after receiving the application: - (a) decide to: - (i) request additional information from the applicant or - (ii) advise the applicant that the applicant's proposed use has been declared a significant project pursuant to section 26 of the Act or - (iii) process the application without further information and - (b) give the applicant written notification of the decision under subsection (5)(a) and a timeframe for providing any additional information.
+- (1) An applicant may make application to the Coordinator-General for a material change of use of premises as set out in Schedule 1 of this development scheme, in the CICSDA. - (2) An application must: - (a) include an accurate description of the land, the subject of the application - (b) include the name and address of the applicant - (c) identify the proposed use or uses for which approval is sought - (d) include the written consent of:

+- to the extent the land the subject of the application is within an easement created for the purposes of implementing the development scheme: - the person who has the benefit of the easement where the application is for a use that is consistent with the purpose for which the easement is taken; or - the owner of the land where the application is for a use that is inconsistent with the purpose for which the easement is taken; or - the person who has the benefit of another easement where the application is for a use that is inconsistent with the purpose for which the easement is taken; - (ii) to the extent that land the subject of the application does not fall within subsection (2)(d)(i), the owner of the land - (iii) the person benefitting from acquisition land. - (e) include the application fee determined by the Coordinator-General - (f) be accompanied by: - (i) a planning report or - (ii) an EIS. - (3) The Coordinator-General must, within 20 business days after receiving the application: - (a) decide to: - (i) request additional information from the applicant or - (ii) advise the applicant that the applicant's proposed use has been declared a significant project pursuant to section 26 of the SDPWOA or - (iii) process the application without further information and - (b) give the applicant written notification of the decision under subsection (3)(a) and a timeframe for providing any additional information. - (4) If the applicant receives a request under subsection (3)(a)(i) the applicant must respond by giving the Coordinator-General: - (a) all the information requested or - (b) part of the information requested together with a notice asking the Coordinator-General to proceed with the assessment of the application or - (c) a notice stating the information requested will not be provided and asking the Coordinator-General to proceed with the assessment of the application. - (5) An application lapses if the applicant does not respond under subsection (4) within the time specified by the Coordinator-General under subsection 3(b). - (6) The Coordinator-General may decide that sections 8.3, 8.4 or 8.5 do not apply in whole or in part to an application: - (a) for which the applicant has provided an EIS and a report evaluating the EIS has been prepared by the Coordinator-General or

-- (6) If the applicant receives a request under subsection (5)(a)(i) the applicant must respond by giving the Coordinator-General: - (a) all the information requested or - (b) part of the information requested together with a notice asking the Coordinator-General to proceed with the assessment of the application or - (c) a notice stating the information requested will not be provided and asking the Coordinator-General to proceed with the assessment of the application. - (7) An application lapses if the applicant does not respond under subsection (6) within the time specified by the Coordinator-General under subsection 5(b). - (8) The Coordinator-General may decide that sections 8.2, 8.3 or 8.4 do not apply in whole or in part to an application: - (a) for which the applicant has provided an environmental impact statement (EIS) and a report evaluating the EIS has been prepared by the Coordinator-General or - (b) accompanied by documentation providing sufficient information for the Coordinator-General to be satisfied no further information is needed to assess the application or - (c) that has already been subject to some form of referral to stakeholders or public consultation that the Coordinator-General is satisfied meets the requirements of sections 8.2, 8.3 or 8.4. - (9) In making a decision under subsection 8.1(8) that section 8.2 does not apply or applies only in part to the referral agencies, the Coordinator-General will advise the referral agencies.
+- (b) accompanied by documentation providing sufficient information for the Coordinator-General to be satisfied no further information is needed to assess the application or - (c) that has already been subject to some form of referral to stakeholders or public consultation that the Coordinator-General is satisfied meets the requirements of sections 8.3, 8.4 or 8.5. - (7) In making a decision under subsection (6) that section 8.3 does not apply or applies only in part to the referral agencies, the Coordinator-General will advise the referral agencies.

-8.2 Referral stage
+8.3 Referral stage